-April 30th: Latest recommend date for Chapter President and Chapter Advisor to certify Year End Summary completion.
+April 30th: Latest recommended date for chapter president and chapter advisor to certify Year End Summary completion.

 Download the International Awards Overview Document to help with assigning reporting responsibilities.

 The best way to think about documentation is in the context of transitions.
-One of the most consistent chapter issues I experienced during my travels as a consultant was a lack of programming continuity.
+One of the most consistent chapter issues seen during consultant visits is a lack of programming continuity.
 Every time, this issue was a symptom of an absence of organizational methods, like a Google drive.
 Ideally, everyone in the chapter should be working to document everything so well that you could give your documentation to a group of men who have never been in a fraternity, and they should be able to run it just as efficiently.
 There’s no sense in reinventing the wheel every time the executive board and chair positions turn over.
 If the Year End Summary is the document that keeps your chapter on top of things, then that’s just an added benefit.

 When it comes to the Year End Summary, the same mindset applies.
 Think of this document as a comprehensive snapshot of everything your chapter has done in the last year.
-Treat your documentation as if the International Awards Committee has no idea what your chapter is like, and that whatever you’re supporting your answers with has to paint a picture.
+Treat your documentation as if the International Awards Committee has no idea what your chapter is like, and have your supporting documents paint a picture.

 Keeping that approach in mind, it doesn’t do a chapter well to provide surface-level documentation.
 If the question is “Does your chapter host a recruitment retreat?”, and your answer is yes but the documentation is a quick word document with a few lines about the structure of a generic recruitment retreat, the International Awards Committee has nothing to work with.
 If you’re attaching International Fraternity resources like position handbooks, that doesn’t tell us anything about your chapter.
-It’s best to ask yourself if you’re truly telling the story about whatever event, program or project you’re talking about.
+It’s best to ask yourself if you’re truly telling the unique story about your chapter’s event, program or project.

 Alternatively, if we take the same question with an affirmative answer and attach supporting documentation that includes a recruitment retreat agenda, budget line items for the retreat in the Standard Budget and similar documents, it is more personalized and authentic.
 The documentation should include documents that are regularly in use by your chapter and specific to your chapter, not just written for the Year End Summary.
-You might have to get creative in some areas, but with the proper organizational processes in place, this process becomes easier and easier over time.
+You might have to get creative in some areas, but with the proper organizational processes in place, the application preparation becomes easier over time.

 If your chapter struggles with the Year End Summary or would like to start submitting it annually, implementing measures for organization and documentation throughout the year coupled with the tips above will be a great start!